GoogleChrome/chromium-dashboard/README.md

     git clone https://github.com/GoogleChrome/chromium-dashboard

 ### Installation
+1. Before you begin, make sure that you have a java JRE (version 8 or greater) installed.
+JRE is required to use the DataStore Emulator.
 1. Install global CLIs
     1. [Google App Engine SDK for Python](https://cloud.google.com/appengine/docs/standard/python/setting-up-environment).
 Make sure to select Python 2.7.
     1. pip, node, npm.